korodigergo/recipes-cicd-diligent/tasks.md

 ## 1. Build the application

 - Figure out which Vite command can build the application to production ready code and try it locally.
-- In which folder the build artifacts are found?
+- In which folder the build artifacts are found?  -dist folder
-- How differs the built JS and HTML files from the source files?
+- How differs the built JS and HTML files from the source files? -js file script is in the head
 - You can serve the production files with the `npm run preview` command.

 ## 2. Deploy the page to GitHub Pages